EMPAT94/empat94.github.io/_posts/2015-12-24-Planning-Problem-Part-2.md

+---
-# Planning Problem Part 2
+title: Planning Problem Part 2
+---

 _So, in the last post, we left of with a bit of code that took input for initial_states, actions and a goal.
 Here on, we will be adding and modifying the same code.
 Just a warning, it might get too complicated for those who are not familiar with coding.
 So, let's go._